Nonresident Alien - Figuring Your Tax

 - Scholarship and Fellowship Grants excluded from income

-- Domestic Production Activities Deduction (see Form 8903)
+- Domestic Production Activities Deduction (see the Instructions for Form 8903)

 Education and Earned Income Credits